yifengyou/linux-0.11-lab/README.md

 * install cross compiler gcc and binutils
 * install qemu
-* install gdb. you need download the gdb source and compile it to use gdb because port doesn't provide i386-elf-gdb, or you can use the pre-compiled gdb in the tools directory.
+* install gdb. you need download the gdb source and compile it to use gdb because port doesn't provide i386-elf-gdb, or you can use the pre-compiled gdb in the tools/mac/ directory.

     $ sudo port install qemu
     $ sudo port install i386-elf-binutils i386-elf-gcc